Slender loris: Distribution and habitat

-The red slender loris is found in Sri Lanka while the gray slender loris is found in Sri Lanka and India.
-Two of the subspecies of red slender loris differ in their habitat preference; the lowland loris, L. t. tardigradus, favors wet lowland forests (up to 470 m above sea level) in the south western wet-zone of Sri Lanka while the mountain loris, L. t. nycticeboides, prefers cloud, montane, and highland evergreen forests at elevations of 1800–2300 m.
-The gray slender loris can be found in tropical rainforests, primary and some secondary, coastal acacia scrub forests, semi-evergreen forests, swamps, and bamboo groves up to 2000 m above sea level.
+The red slender loris is only found in Sri Lanka, while the gray slender loris occurs in both Sri Lanka and India.
+Two of the subspecies of red slender loris differ in their habitat preference; the southwestern red slender loris favours wet lowland forests (up to 470 m above sea level) in the south western wet-zone of Sri Lanka, whereas the highland red slender loris prefers cloud, montane, and highland evergreen forests at elevations of 1800–2300 m.
+The gray slender loris can be found in tropical rainforests, coastal acacia scrub forests, semi-evergreen forests, swamps, and bamboo groves up to 2000 m above sea level.